Mask Mandate FAQs

 Yes.
 The medical community is unclear at this time if having recovered from COVID-19 provides future immunity.

 How will this requirement be enforced?

 The mask mandate is ordered primarily to encourage awareness and education of the benefits of using face coverings to slow the spread of COVID-19.
-Individuals concerned about mask usage at a business or with another individual may report the concern via the Fishers Health Department’s Coronavirus Hotline at 317-595-3211, on the Fishers Coronavirus page, or via the new Fishers Connect smartphone app.
+Individuals concerned about mask usage at a business or with another individual may report the concern via the Fishers Health Department’s Coronavirus Hotline at 317-595-3211, on the Mask Complaint page, or via the new Fishers Connect smartphone app.